Aliases for KLF4 Gene

 KLF4 (Kruppel Like Factor 4) is a Protein Coding gene.
-Diseases associated with KLF4 include Venous Hemangioma and Skin Squamous Cell Carcinoma.
-Among its related pathways are Peptide hormone metabolism and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with KLF4 include Secretory Meningioma and Venous Hemangioma.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and SRF and miRs in Smooth Muscle Differentiation and Proliferation.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is KLF2.

 UniProtKB/Swiss-Prot for KLF4 Gene